WHAT EXACTLY IS CROSS BORDER E-COMMERCE?

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-FIRST STEP: KNOW JURISDICTION OF CROSS-BORDER E-COMMERCE IN CHINA
+FIRST STEP: KNOW JURISDICTION OF CROSS BORDER E-COMMERCE IN CHINA

-A changing of the cross-border e-commerce legislation was announced.
-It concerns the « bonded warehouse ».
-These warehouses are warehousing facilities dedicated for storing overseas goods.
-It allows sellers to send easier their products to China without being subjected to commercial import duties or quality control measures.
+« Bonded warehouse »: These warehouses are warehousing facilities dedicated to storing overseas goods.
+It allows sellers to send their products to China without being subjected to commercial import duties or quality control measures.

 The Chinese ministry of commerce announced that cross-border e-commerce reached 6.5 trillion yuan in 2016.
 They also said that they plan an annual growth of 30 percent in the next few years with more than 58 million consumers buying via cross-border e-commerce.

-FOCUS ON THE CHINESE CROSS-BORDER SHOPPER
+FOCUS ON THE CHINESE CROSS BORDER SHOPPER